 Fruits, vegetables, and whole grains with fiber all have several beneficial health properties and these sources of carbohydrates should be prioritized if sticking to lower carbohydrate intakes.
 If consuming higher intakes, limiting added sugar to <10% of total daily calories is the safest option, though less worrisome if one maintains a healthy body weight and composition and exercises regularly.
 Sugar-sweetened beverages should in particular be avoided, especially when consumed in isolation.

-As we have now discussed the three primary macronutrients, in the next two lessons we will discuss fiber and alcohol.
+As I have now discussed the three primary macronutrients, in the next two lessons I will discuss fiber and alcohol.

 - Ahmad SY, Friel JK, Mackay DS.
 Effect of sucralose and aspartame on glucose metabolism and gut hormones.
 Nutr Rev. 2020 Sep 1;78(9):725-746. doi: 10.1093/nutrit/nuz099.
 PMID: 32065635.

 - Ando T, Nakae S, Usui C, et al. Effect of diurnal variations in the carbohydrate and fat composition of meals on postprandial glycemic